-It has toothed and divided leaves and grows from 50cm to 1m or 20in to 3ft.
-It flowers in the summer with bright violet colors with white centers, the violet shade of the flower could vary to more purplish depending on the type of soil.
+It has toothed and divided leaves.
+It grows from 50cm to 1m or 20in. to 36in.
+It flowers in the summer.
+Flowers are bright violet colors.
+They have white centers.
+The violet shade of the flower could vary to more purplish depending on the type of soil.
 The flowers are cup-shaped.

 Propagate Geranium sylvaticum by basal cuttings in spring or by division.
 Prune back the flowered stems to encourage new growth.
-Watch out for vine weevil, sawflies, capsid bug, downy mildews or powdery mildews.
+Watch out for vine weevil, sawflies, capsid bugs, downy mildew, or powdery mildews.